-At Skyterra Embrace, we often hear from parents who are seeking support for their struggling young adult daughter.
-Parents who contact our program typically have extreme concern for their young adult daughter and seek expert help for a wide range of difficulties and levels of care.
+At Skyterra, we often hear from parents who are seeking support for their struggling young adult.
+Parents who contact our program typically have extreme concern for their young adult and seek expert help for a wide range of difficulties and levels of care.

-These challenges are commonly social, emotional, and/or behavioral difficulties that hinder young adult women from launching into a healthy and productive life.
-As parents work to determine the best program for their young adult daughter, one thing is certain: the program design must fit their daughter’s individual needs.
+These challenges are commonly social, emotional, and/or behavioral difficulties that hinder young adults from launching into a healthy and productive life.
+As parents work to determine the best program for their child, one thing is certain: the program design must fit their child’s individual needs.

-If you’re looking for resources for your young adult daughter, this expert guide provides information about the programs available for various levels of care and outlines the similarities and differences between wilderness therapy and the therapeutic wellness program at Skyterra Embrace.
+If you’re looking for resources for your young adult, this expert guide provides information about the programs available for various levels of care and outlines the similarities and differences between wilderness therapy and the therapeutic wellness program at Skyterra.

 Therapeutic Levels of Care for Young Adults

-For young adult women facing extreme difficulties, psychiatric hospitals or residential treatment facilities provide the highest amount of care and safety.
+For young adults facing extreme difficulties, psychiatric hospitals or residential treatment facilities provide the highest amount of care and safety.
 Examples of challenges requiring this level of care include psychosis, severe eating disorders, and homicidal and/or suicidal ideation.

 Other young adults may require a detoxification facility or sober living program that focuses on addiction recovery and substance abuse.

 Wilderness therapy is one type of intervention for young adults requiring a moderate level of care and safety.
-Students typically spend 12 to 14 weeks in wilderness therapy.
+Guests typically spend 12 to 14 weeks in wilderness therapy.
 Wilderness therapy is a mental health treatment strategy, combining therapy with challenging experiences in an outdoor wilderness environment.
-Wilderness programs are not designed for students with high acuity and may not be appropriate for those with low acuity.
+Wilderness programs are not designed for young adults with high acuity and may not be appropriate for those with low acuity.

 Sometimes called outdoor behavioral healthcare, wilderness therapy provides intervention and treatment of problem behaviors.

 Most therapeutic programs, regardless of care level, utilize admission applications to determine suitability.
-Since every student and situation is unique, admission is often determined on a case-by-case basis.
+Since every young adult and situation is unique, admission is often determined on a case-by-case basis.

 Below are options suitable for varying levels of acuity:

 - Transitional living programs also help young adults with a variety of acuity levels.
 These programs usually work with young adults after they have completed wilderness therapy and/or a stay in a residential treatment program.
 Transitional living programs specialize in assisting young adults as they move from a restrictive environment to an independent environment.
-Students often begin by living in a staffed home then move into an apartment with other students.
-Throughout the program, staff assists students with their next phase of life, including college preparation, academic advising, job support, and independent living.
+Young adults often begin by living in a staffed home then move into an apartment with other guests.
+Throughout the program, staff assists young adults with their next phase of life, including college preparation, academic advising, job support, and independent living.
 Young adults are typically in transitional living programs for six to 12 months.

-- Skyterra Embrace is a unique therapeutic wellness program for young women ages 18 to 29 with medium to low acuity.
-Some students attend Embrace after completing wilderness therapy as a bridge to returning home and as an opportunity to learn life skills like cooking, shopping and meal planning.
+- Skyterra Young Adult is a unique therapeutic wellness program for young men and women ages 18 to 29 with medium to low acuity.
+Some young adults attend Skyterra after completing wilderness therapy as a bridge to returning home and as an opportunity to learn life skills like cooking, shopping and meal planning.

-- Embrace is a residential program and assists students as they learn to manage stress, cultivate resilience, and prepare to take on all of life’s responsibilities.
+- Skyterra is a residential program and assists guests as they learn to manage stress, cultivate resilience, and prepare to take on all of life’s responsibilities.

-- Embrace provides a unique model called therapeutic wellness, which combines therapeutic support and structure with five pillars of wellness.
-This ensures young adult women leave the program with a healthy mind, body and spirit.
+- Skyterra provides a unique model called therapeutic wellness, which combines therapeutic support and structure with five pillars of wellness.
+This ensures young adults leave the program with a healthy mind, body and spirit.

-- Students choose to attend and participate in the program, desiring growth and independence.
-Students spend at least two months at Embrace.
+- Young adults choose to attend and participate in the program, desiring growth and independence.
+Our guests spend at least two months at Skyterra.

-Similarities Between Embrace’s Therapeutic Wellness Program and Wilderness Therapy
+Similarities Between Skyterra’s Therapeutic Wellness Program and Wilderness Therapy

-Many commonalities exist between wilderness therapy and the therapeutic wellness program at Skyterra Embrace.
+Many commonalities exist between wilderness therapy and the therapeutic wellness program at Skyterra Young Adult.
 Three key commonalities include:

 - Benefits of nature and adventure: Nature provides an experience of retreat, mindfulness and reflection, and has many individualized therapeutic benefits.
-Adventure pushes self-perceived limitations, builds confidence, and shows students that exercise doesn’t have to be boring.
+Adventure pushes self-perceived limitations, builds confidence, and shows young adults that exercise doesn’t have to be boring.

-- Group format: when young adults are with others and participating in the same experiences, change and growth happens in an organic way.
-Students build healthy relationships and interpersonal skills.
+- Group format: when young adults are with others and participating in the same experiences, change and growth happens in an organic way. young adults build healthy relationships and interpersonal skills.

 - Therapeutic component: progressive individual therapy sessions and group therapy help identify each participant’s strengths and barriers, appropriate goal setting, and accountability in taking actions to meet goals.
 Structured schedules and coaching help support the therapeutic process of both wilderness therapy and therapeutic wellness programs.

-Differences Between Embrace’s Therapeutic Wellness Program and Wilderness Therapy
+Differences Between Skyterra’s Therapeutic Wellness Program and Wilderness Therapy

 Skill Development: Wilderness

-The communication and regulation skills that are developed through experiences in wilderness and at Skyterra Embrace are applicable to home.
-The difference is that at Skyterra Embrace, students practice those skills in a real-world setting with the support of the Embrace team to help navigate difficulties.
+The communication and regulation skills that are developed through experiences in wilderness and at Skyterra are applicable to home.
+The difference is that at Skyterra, guests practice those skills in a real-world setting with the support of the Skyterra team to help navigate difficulties.

-Although many skills developed in the wilderness are transferable to life in society, the skills gained at Embrace are directly applicable to life and include long-lasting benefits in mind, body and spirit.
+Although many skills developed in the wilderness are transferable to life in society, the skills gained at Skyterra are directly applicable to life and include long-lasting benefits in mind, body and spirit.

-- Embrace students nourish their minds by learning:
+- Skyterra guests nourish their minds by learning:

 - Self-care and stress management